umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/availability-performance.md

 ![Memory usage](../images/AP-4-MemoryUsage.png)

-For cloud projects using a shared resource and a granularity of 5 minutes, the user will see both the assigned private bytes in mega bytes (MB) and a comparison against the plan quota.
-The plan quotas are described here<https://docs.umbraco.com/umbraco-cloud/getting-started/umbraco-cloud-plans>.
+Cloud projects on shared resources with a granularity of 5 minutes, will see the assigned private bytes in megabytes (MB) and a comparison against the [plan quota](https://docs.umbraco.com/umbraco-cloud/getting-started/umbraco-cloud-plans).

 For cloud projects with a dedicated option (or shared plans with another granularity than 5 minutes), users will see the average assigned private bytes in bytes.
 Here the statistics panel will display the maximum, average, and minimum allocation of private bytes based on selected granularity.